knz/programming-in-c/assignments/4_heaps/README.rst

-- +1.5pt if your ``queue`` program accepts a single command-line argument ``-y`` which causes, when specified, to change all the patient processing based on age to pick the youngest patient instead of the oldest patient.
+- +1.5pt if your ``queue`` program accepts a single command-line argument ``-y`` which causes, when specified, to change all the patient processing based on age to pick the youngest patient instead of alphabetical order.
+Patients leaving at the end of the day are also sorted by increasing age.
-- +1.5pt if your ``queue`` program also accepts the desired duration of the patient's appointment on the input (after the age), and keeps the doctor busy for that duration when that patient is picked.
+- +1.5pt if your ``queue`` program also accepts a duration of the patient's appointment on the input (after the age), and keeps the doctor busy for that duration when that patient is picked.

+TODO: add example which shows the effect of the duration field.